Updated January 8th, 2020

 2- Domain Fronting: This is an innovative technique that conceals the real endpoint of internet connections.
 Domain fronting prevents censorship across the Zencash network, rendering it almost impossible to trace zencash transactions.

-You can mine Zencash with your CPU or GPU.
+You can mine Zencash with your CPU or GPU in 2020.
 Nicehash is recommended if you are to mine ZEN on your Windows PC.
-Claymore’s ZCash GPU Miner works great for AMD graphic cards.
-For Nvidia graphic cards, it is better to use EBWF’s Cuda ZCash Miner.
+Claymore's ZCash GPU Miner works great for AMD graphic cards.
+For Nvidia graphic cards, it is better to use EBWF's Cuda ZCash Miner.

 Vertcoin is a cryptocurrency that utilizes an alternative version of Bitcoin's PoW algorithm, known as the Lyra2REv2 PoW algorithm.
 Vertcoin introduced a novel modification of the Scrypt algorithm, known as the "Adaptive N-Factor".
 The N-Factor element of Scrypt dictates how much memory is needed to compute the work needed for the hashing functions.
 The N-Factor increases with time to promote ASIC resistance.
 Even more, to further increases ASIC resistance, Vertcoin developed a new PoW function known as Lyra2RE, a NIST5 chained algorithm that includes customizable parameters.
 All this promotes decentralization of the mining process, which greatly supports the philosophy of the developers of Vertcoin, who state that VTC is "the people's coin".